Tuesday, October 28, 2025

 Cyndy gave him a coquettish grin as she took her class transfer form to Mr. Mori.

 "Okay.
 Yep.
 Entered in the roll.
 Cynthia Lucinda Mills.
-And you go by Cindy?"
+And you go by Cyndy?"

 "That's me."